 “Integrated care systems will require health and care leaders to increase the scale of the collaborations and partnerships in which they are already working, greatly increasing the role played by innovation and technology.”

-Jacky Dixon, Systems Leadership Development Senior Manager for Leadership and Lifelong Learning (East of England) at NHS England and NHS Improvement, said:
+Jacky Dixon, Systems Leadership Development Senior Manager for Leadership and Lifelong Learning (East of England) at NHS England, said:

 “Collaboration and leadership aren’t just for senior management.
 We need to involve health and care professionals at all levels and give them the right skills, culture and tools to work with the community to deliver the care they need.”